mjrafol/EDA_Project-1/README.md

-# Is There a Correlation Between the Incidents of Fraud vs. The Spending Size, Population Size, Age Group and Demographics?
+# Is There a Correlation Between the Incidents of Fraud vs. The Spending Size, Population Size, Age Group and Other Demographics?

 # Project Overview
 Credit card fraud transactions are a fear that many americans have as they happen so frequently!
 They cost financial companies and conusmers themselves millions of dollars every year.
 Is there a better, more efficent way to detect whether a transaction is fraudulent or not in real time.
 If so, which parameter is it?